-[The term " tentative " is applied to a proposed standard which is to be published and distributed in order to elicit comments and criticians for all who are interested.
-Because of their careful development by the A.S.T.M. committees and critical examination by the Society prior to publication, these tentative standards have important applications and are widely used in industry.
-The volume contains tentative specifications, methods of test, and definitions of terms covering engineering materials and the allied testing field.
-There are 223 tentative standards in this edition of which 34 deal with persons and 21 with non-ferrous materials; those of non-ferrous interest published during 1933 for the first time deal with zine-coating (hot-dip) on hardware and fastenings, and magnesium ingot and stick for remelting.
-New tentative test methods include impact testing of metallic materials, short-time high-temperature tension tests, and "creep" tests.
-Previously issued tentative standards for the following, among others, have been revised: Aluminium-base sand-casting alloys in ingot form; aluminium-base alloy sandcastings: aluminium alloy (Duralumin) bars, rods and shapes (aluminium-coppermagnesium-manganese); aluminium sheet and plate; aluminium alloy (Duralumin) sheet and plate (cluminium-copper-magnesium-manganese); aluminium-anganese alloy sheet and plate; chemical analysis of aluminium and light aluminium alloys; determination of phosphorus in copper-base alloys in ingot form for sand-castings; aluminium-base alloy die-castings; cinc-base alloys die-castings (metallic materials) for metallic materials for electrical heating; compression testing of metallic materials; Rockwell hardness testing of metallic materials; verification of testing machines.]
+The term "tentative" is applied to a proposed standard which is to be published and distributed in order to elicit comments and criticisms for all who are interested.
+Because of their careful development by the A.S.T.M. committees and critical examination by the society prior to publication, these tentary standards have important applications and are widely used in industry.
+The volume contains tentarize specifications methods due to their careful development by the A.S.T.M. committees and the allied testing the society prior to publication, these tentary standards have important applications and are widely used in industry.
+The volume contains tentarize specifications and the society prior to publication of terms evering entire regiment and the allied testing in the society prior to publication of terms evering entire regiment and the allied testing in the society prior to publication of terms evering entire regiment and the allied testing in the first line dustry.
+The volume contains tentarize specifications and magnesium ingot and stick for remeting.
+New tentative test methods include impact testing of metallic materials, short time high temperature tension tests, and " creep revised : Aluminium-base sand-casting allows in most form a luminium-base alloy sandcastings; aluminium alloy (Duralumin) bars, root and shapes (aluminium-coppermagnesium-manganese); aluminium short and plate; aluminium alloy (Duralumin) sheet and plate (aluminium-copper-magnesium manganese); aluminium alloys; determination of phosphorus in copper base alloy discussing; chemical analysis of metallic materials for learned allows in most form for sand-castings; aluminum-base alloy discussings; themical analysis of metallic materials for learned heating, compression testing of metallic materials; Rockwell hardness testing of metallic materials; verification of testing machines.]

 \American Society for Testing Materials.
 Index to A.S.T.M.
 Standards and Tentative Standards.
-Mcd.
+Med.
 8vo.
 Pp. 124.
 1933.
 Philadelphia, Pa.: 260 S. Broad St. (Gratis.)

-[This very useful index has been completely revised, and, while the method of indexing is essentially the same, the subject matter has been rearranged to enable references to be located even more quickly than heretofore.]
+This very us fulindex has been completely revised, and, while the method of indexing is essentially the same, the subject matter has been rearranged to enable references to be located even more quickly than heretofore.]